jenna-jordan/jenna-jordan.github.io.archived/_posts/2019-01-29-my-classes-for-spring-2019.md

     - IS590PR
     - IS590TH
 ---
 It's my second semester at UIUC!
 I learned a lot last semester, and I'm ready to learn even more.
-I've also got to be prepared to be a whole lot busier... in addition to taking four courses this semester (four classes!
-14 credit hours!
-That's a lot in a master's program!)
+I also have to be prepared to be a whole lot busier... in addition to taking four courses this semester (4!
+14 total credit hours! ...That's a lot in a master's program!)
 I'm also working 20 hours a week as a Graduate Research Assistant (GRA) at the Cline Center.
-I think it's a good problem to have that I want to be taking all of my classes and I got my dream assistantship, so there's absolutely nothing I want to drop to make my load a bit easier this semester, but... boy have I been busy.
+I think it's a good problem to have that I want to be taking all of my classes and I got my dream assistantship, so there's absolutely nothing I want to drop to make my life a bit easier this semester, but... boy have I been busy.
 I'm only starting week three and I don't know how I'm going to get everything done.

 Speaking of classes, this semester the four courses I'm taking are: